juli4p/Simulator_Planner/README.md

 13. replanned_cpee_instance: in case of replan: new cpee instance that is created for the patient

 Notes:
 1. Patients will only be replanned if treatment is not feasible.
-If feasible. patients will directly queue for treatment (even on first arrival).
+If feasible, patients will directly queue for treatment (even on first arrival).
 2. If complications arise during surgery / nursing, the patient will queue again and receive further treatment according to their type and diagnosis.
 3. Assumption: if an er patient does not receive a further diagnosis after their treatment, they did not suffer from an illness => phantom pain => only patients that remain as "EM" only, suffer from phantom pain and will not go through surgery and or nursing.
 4. The simulator is reliant on the fact that all patients / instances get spawned in quick succesion (depending on the amount and delays a sleep timer can be increased /  decreased).